SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 Forge
 ~~~~~

-The following commands are available only when using the Sponge coremod on Forge.
-Other implementations of the Sponge
+The following commands are available only when using the SpongeForge coremod on Forge.
+Other implementations of the
-API, such as SpongeVanilla, do not include these commands.
+Sponge API, such as SpongeVanilla, do not include these commands.

 ====================  ========================================  ====================
 Command               Description                               Permission